TKahyo/IvDd.pl/README.md

 ### Data sets
  [1] DGV Variants (dgv.txt): Downloadable from [the Database of Genomic Variants (DGV)](http://dgv.tcag.ca/dgv/app/about?ref=GRCh37/hg19).
 Containing 20 columns.

- [2] ORF data (RM\_ORF\_list.bed): Annotation data of open reading frames (ORFs).
+ [2] Internal proviral sequence data (RM\_ORF\_list.bed): Annotation data of the internal proviral sequences.
 Downloadable via RepeatMasker track from the Table Browser in  [the University of California Santa Cruz (UCSC) Genome Browser](http://genome.ucsc.edu/index.html).
 In the case of HML-2, HERVK-int should be included.
 Containing 6 columns.

 #
     chr1    12840257    12845090    HERVK-int    27617    -